engelsjk/web-demo-quickdraw-visualizer/README.md

 <h1>Summary></h1>

+Google Quick Draw

 <a href="https://quickdraw.withgoogle.com/">https://quickdraw.withgoogle.com/</a>

-Curious to know how the Google Quick Draw web tool worked, I set out to investigate the client-server interactions which allow drawing and guessing.
-This investigation consists of four parts:
+Initially, I was simply curious to know how the Google Quick Draw web tool worked, so I set out to investigate the client-server interactions which allow drawing and guessing.
+This investigation ended up consisting of four parts:

 <ol>
 <li>How Does Quick Draw Actually Work?</li>